-- (3) Every bill, placard, poster, pamphlet, circular or other printed matter having reference to an election shall bear upon the face thereof the names and addresses of the printer and publisher thereof. - (4) Any person who prints, publishes or posts, or causes to be printed, published or posted, any printed matter referred to in subsection (3) which does not bear upon the face thereof the names and addresses of the printer and publisher shall be guilty of an illegal practice unless he proves that such failure was due to inadvertence. - (5) The proprietor and the publisher of a newspaper shall cause the word "advertisement" to be printed as a headline to each article or paragraph in his newspaper containing electoral matter, the insertion of which is, or is to be, paid for or for which any reward or compensation or promise of reward or compensation is, or is to be, made. - (6) If a proprietor or publisher fails to comply with subsection (5) he shall be guilty of an offence and liable to a fine not exceeding five hundred dollars. - (7) No candidate shall issue or distribute any document, including any bill, placard, poster, pamphlet, circular or card, which contains any facsimile or imitation of a ballot paper and advises or purports to advise any person as to the manner in which such person should record his vote, unless the candidate has first obtained from the constituency registrar for the constituency concerned a certificate, in duplicate, stating that, in his opinion, such document contains no representation likely to mislead a voter as to his rights.
+- 109. (1) Every bill, placard, poster, pamphlet, circular or other printed matter having reference to an election shall bear upon the face thereof the name and address of the printer and publisher thereof. - (2) Any person who prints, publishes or posts, or causes to be printed, published or posted, any printed matter referred to in subsection (1), which does not bear upon the face thereof the name and address of the printer and publisher shall be guilty of an illegal practice unless he proves that such failure was due to inadvertence.

-- (8) No person shall print any document referred to in subsection (7) unless he has been furnished with the original or duplicate of the certificate referred to in that subsection - (9) Any person who contravenes subsection (7) or (8) shall be guilty of an offence and liable to a fine not exceeding five hundred dollars.
+- (3) The proprietor and publisher of a newspaper shall cause the word "advertisement" to be printed as a headline to each article or paragraph in his newspaper containing electoral matter, the insertion of which is, or is to be, paid for or for which any reward or compensation or promise of reward or compensation is, or is to be, made. - (4) If a proprietor or publisher fails to comply with subsection (3) he shall be guilty of an offence and liable to a fine not exceeding five hundred dollars. - (5) No candidate shall issue or distribute any document, including any bill, placard, poster, pamphlet, circular or card, which contains any fascimile or imitation of a ballot paper and advises or purports to advise any person as to the manner in which such person should record his vote, unless the candidate has first obtained from the constituency registrar for the constituency concerned a certificate, in duplicate, stating that, in his opinion, such document contains no representation likely to mislead a voter as to his rights. - (6) No person shall print any document referred to in subsection (5) unless he has been furnished with the original or duplicate of the certificate referred to in subsection (5). - (7) Any person who contravenes subsection (5) or (6) shall be guilty of an offence and liable to a fine not exceeding five hundred dollars. - (8) For the purposes of this section, an election shall be deemed to commence- - (a) in the case of a general election, upon the publication in the Gazette of a proclamation in terms of section 58 of the Constitution fixing the date of the general election: - (b) in the case of a by-election in consequence of a vacancy by reason of death, resignation or other cause of a seat in Parliament upon the publication of a proclamation in terms of section thirty relating to that byelection. - (9) For the purposes of subsection (3)- - "electoral matter" includes all matters which, on the face of them, are intended or calculated to affect the result of an election, and any report of the speech of a candidate if the insertion of the report is or is to be paid for.